MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/migration-interop-guidance-for-teams-with-skype.md

 Interop and migration are managed using “coexistence mode” as determined by TeamsUpgradePolicy.
 Selection of the user’s mode governs both routing of incoming calls and chats and whether user schedules meetings in Teams or Skype for Business.
 Soon, in conjunction with the upcoming TeamsAppPermissionsPolicy, mode will also govern in which client the user can initiate chats and calls.

 TeamsInteropPolicy has been retired.
 Its functionality has been consolidated into TeamsUpgradePolicy, and configuring TeamsInteropPolicy is no longer required and in general is not warranted.
-TeamsInteropPolicy is not honored if TeamsUpgradePolicy has mode=Legacy, but that mode is also being retired.
+TeamsInteropPolicy was not honored unless TeamsUpgradePolicy has mode=Legacy, but that mode is has been retired.
 Now that TeamsUpgradePolicy support is complete, *customers must update their configurations to use a mode other than Legacy*.
 Granting instances of TeamsUpgradePolicy with mode=Legacy is now blocked.
 Microsoft is in the process of removing all instances of TeamsInteropPolicy and any instances of TeamsUpgradePolicy with mode=Legacy.

 ## Fundamental concepts